DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

   These run on a privileged node pool with limited access to allow for docker in docker k3d clusters.
   * Package runners:
-      * Separate runners for each BBTOC stage; graduated, incubating, and sandbox.
+      * Separate runners for each BBTOC stage: graduated, incubating, and sandbox.
       * These run package k3d pipelines.
   * bigbang runner:
       * Runner used specifically for the bigbang repo.